Study Abroad Scholarships

 CGUP offers E-town students a variety of scholarships and awards that enable students to spread peace and justice around the world.
 These scholarships are not elusively for study abroad students, but could be applied to international internships, research opportunities or service projects.

 Honors students may apply for academic grants, up to $1000, to cover expenses related to their education, including study abroad.
 Applications for this competitive grant are reviewed twice a year.

-This program aims to diversify the students who study and intern abroad, as well as the countries and regions where they go by offering awards to U.S. undergraduates who might otherwise not participate due to financial constraints.
-This scholarship is open to any student receiving a Federal Pell Grant during their study at Elizabethtown College.
-You must be studying or interning abroad for more than 21 days in a single country and cannot be traveling to any country under a travel warning as listed by the Department of State.
-Students who are attending faculty-led abroad programs are also allowed to apply for this scholarship, as long as the program fits the above criteria.
-This is a competitive scholarship, so the Study Abroad Office encourages you to work with Jean-Paul Benowitz, Director of Prestigious Scholarships (email@example.com) to craft your application.
+The Gilman Scholarship awards students, who receive or will receive the Federal Pell Grant, a $5,000 scholarship.
+Students studying critical languages can apply for an additional $3,000 scholarship.
+This program aims to diversify the students who study and intern abroad by offering awards to U.S. undergraduates who might otherwise not participate due to financial constraints.
+To be eligible for this award, you must be studying or interning abroad for more than 21 days in a single country and cannot be traveling to any country with a Travel Advisory Level 3 or 4 issued by the Department of State.
+Students who are attending faculty-led abroad programs are also able apply for this scholarship, as long as the program fits the above criteria.
+This is a competitive scholarship, so the Study Abroad Office encourages you to work with Jean-Paul Benowitz, Director of Prestigious Scholarships (email@example.com) and Megan Bell, Study Abroad Advisor (firstname.lastname@example.org) to craft your application.
 For more information, please visit the Gilman website.

 Diversity Abroad Scholarships

 These are awards and study abroad scholarships that ensure that students from diverse economic, educational, ethnic, and social backgrounds have equal access to study abroad opportunities and the benefits they offer.
 Stay tuned for any contests they may run throughout the year!